 All of us have assumptions and stereotypes regarding almost every sphere of life.
 We use them to evaluate risks and make decisions when we don't have enough information.
 This is not necessarily bad as sometimes the assumptions and stereotypes that we have are very close to reality.
 The problems usually come when these premises are wrong.
 That is why it is important to re-evaluate all of your beliefs to make sure they are actually true.
-Because they are not you can have lots of unnecessary problems to deal with in future.
+Because they are not you can have lots of unnecessary problems to deal with in the future.
 Today we will just focus on misleading assumptions people have regarding their career development.
-Throughout our experience in this field we have seen many specialist suffering from inaccurate assumptions that have been holding them back for a long time.
+Throughout our experience in this field, we have seen many specialists suffering from inaccurate assumptions that have been holding them back for a long time.
 Maybe it's time to rid of all these misleading premises and try to be as effective as you possibly can at your workplace?

-Release the PotentialFor some reason we used to choosing jobs based on the skills we have.
+For some reason, we used to choose jobs based on the skills we have.
 Although it makes sense for most of us it doesn't mean it should be a driving force when we are choosing a career vector.
-It could be one of the option but limiting yourself to those options that match your skills is wrong.
-If you are just starting your career you should go for something your really like doing, something that you find interesting.
+It could be one of the options but limiting yourself to those options that match your skills is wrong.
+If you are just starting your career you should go for something you really like doing, something that you find interesting.
 And even if you don't have any skills in that particular field.
-Today you can pass a necessary training, learn what you need to learn and as a result be a perfect match for the position you would like to have.
-Sacrificing your interests when choosing a job can end up in a boring daily activities which will not help you be successful.
+Today you can pass necessary training, learn what you need to learn and as a result be a perfect match for the position you would like to have.
+Sacrificing your interests when choosing a job can end up in boring daily activities which will not help you be successful.
 So don't limit your job search just to the skills you possess.
 Go beyond what you think you can do and you will see how exciting your career journey can become.